canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 If you want to learn how to name your tests, check these <a href="/2021/04/12/UnitTestNamingConventions">4 test naming conventions</a>.
 </div>

-## 2. Do not use the right assertion methods
+## Mistake 2: Do not use the right assertion methods

-Follow the Arrange/Act/Assert principle.
+Follow the [Arrange/Act/Assert principle]({% post_url 2021-07-19-WriteBetterAssertions %}).
 Separate the body of your tests to differentiate these three parts.

 For the Assert part of your tests, make sure to use an assertion library.
-MSTest, NUnit and XUnit are the three most popular ones for C#.
+MSTest, NUnit, and XUnit are the three most popular ones for C#.

-**Use the right assertion methods of your library.** For example, MSTest has assertion methods for strings, collections and other objects.
+**Use the right assertion methods of your library.** For example, MSTest has assertion methods for strings, collections, and other objects.
 For a list of the most common MSTest assertions methods, check the MSTest Cheatsheet in [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).

 Please, don't do.